learn-co-curriculum/dsc-python-operators-functions-and-methods-lab/README.md

 ```

 ## Summary
 Great work!
-After all that, there's nothing we can't compare, well I guess apples and oranges might still off the table.
-We practiced using comparison, logical, and identity operators in Python to compare elements of the same and different datatypes and or values.
+After all that, there's nothing we can't compare.
+Well, I guess apples and oranges might still be off the table.
+We practiced using comparison, logical, and identity operators in Python to compare elements of the same and different datatypes and/or values.
 Going forward, there will be plenty of instances where we will need to compare elements.
 So, it is important to have a good understanding of how each of these operators works.
 Don't worry, as with all concepts in programming, the more we work with something the better we understand it.